 Punitive damages for Biomet’s failure to share information about the dangers of the Magnum hip device, even after it knew about safety problems.

 How do I preserve my rights?

 If you do not file a lawsuit within a certain amount of time, you may lose your right to compensation due to the Statute of Limitation.
 This deadline is different in each state.
-For a free evaluation of your potential Biomet hip implant claim, contact Attorneys Jasper D. Ward IV or Alex C. Davis.
+For a free evaluation of your potential Biomet hip implant claim, give us a call.
+Call us toll free today at 888-595-2922 or contact us here.
 Biomet M2A Magnum and M2a 38 hip implant defects